What to eat in Menorca: 10 Typical Dishes

 It’s always eaten at room temperature or warmed up a little bit.
 The recipe has so many variations that Menorcan restaurants often have their own version, adding different ingredients depending on the season.

-Another star of Menorcan gastronomy is Mahon cheese.
-This cheese, which has had its own Protected Designation of Origin since 1985, is made with unpasteurised cow’s milk, generally from Friesian cows, to which a small percentage of sheep’s milk is sometimes added.
+Another highlight belonging to the typical gastronomy of Menorca is queso de Mahon.
+Declared a PDO since 1985, this cheese is made with unpasteurised cow’s milk, generally Frisian breed, to which a small percentage of sheep’s milk is sometimes added.

 A Menorcan speciality baked stuffed aubergine is a very common dish on the island, so popular that you will often find it in bars and restaurants.
 Local aubergines are used, which are smaller and more tender than regular ones.